 - re-structure the internal layout of the building to support this new design, moving the kitchen to a more central position (to enhance our ability to provide meals we lay on during events) and construct a larger and more welcoming entrance

 - create an external fenced garden for use by children

-During late 2019 Ipswich Borough Council gave its permission for us to submit a planning application to Babergh District Council.
+During late 2019 our landlord, Ipswich Borough Council, gave its permission for us to submit a planning application to Babergh District Council.
 Planning approval was granted during early September 2020.

 Fundraising continues and our funds will be assessed in January 2021.
 At that stage we hope to have sufficient funds to invite tenders to build Phase 1.

 The funds for Phase 1 have continued to grow throughout the year.
 We are thankful to the Trusts which have recently given their support.